doclegal/solvare-datasource/replit.md

 ## Overview

 This project is a web application designed to retrieve and process Dutch legal documents from multiple sources into a Pinecone vector database for semantic search.
-It supports three main data sources:
+It supports four main data sources:

 1. **Rechtspraak.nl** - Court decisions with AI enrichment and quality filtering
 2. **BWB (Basis Wetten Bestand)** - National legislation via KOOP SRU API
 3. **CVDR (Decentrale Regelgeving)** - Provincial and municipal regulations via DRP API
+4. **DSO-LV (Digitaal Stelsel Omgevingswet)** - Environmental plans and regulations under the Omgevingswet

 The application uses PostgreSQL for duplicate tracking and ensures data quality by preventing redundant processing across different namespaces.